 Regardless of what mode the agent filter is operating in, the agent realm will continue to function, if configured.
 This can therefore lead to a situation where the agent realm component may malfunction or may result in the negative evaluation of J2EE security policies configured in the application's deployment descriptors or being used through the J2EE programmatic security API.
 To avoid this, you may disable the agent realm component, if necessary.
-The sections that follow describe the different agent filter modes and also tell you how to disable the agent realm.
+The sections that follow describe the different agent filter modes.